smita-raj12/Factory.Solution/README.md

 3. Open git BASH terminal and navigate to the Factory folder, within the directory Run `dotnet restore` in the git BASH terminal to install dependencies.

-4. Create Migrations(run command `dotnet ef migrations add Initial`) on your terminal.
+4. Create Migrations (run command `dotnet ef migrations add Initial` on your terminal).

 5. Run `dotnet ef database update` to create database.